-- B. Preparation or competition time will be paused by the stage manager (during preparation time) or by the head judge (during competition time).
+- i.
+The espresso machine (including power, steam pressure, control system malfunction, lack of water or drain malfunction) - ii.
+The grinder - iii.
+The audio-visual equipment (such as the competitor's music or microphone) - A. Preparation or competition time will be paused by the stage manager (during preparation time) or by the head judge (during competition time).
 The official timekeeper will make note of time when "technical time out" is called.
-It is the competitor's responsibility to ensure the timekeeper is aware of the "technical time out" being called. - C. If the stage manager/head judge agrees there is a technical problem that can be easily resolved, they will decide the appropriate amount of time for the competitor to be credited.
-Once the technician has fixed the problem, the competitor's time will resume. - D. If the technical problem cannot be solved in a timely manner, the stage manager/head judge will make the decision whether or not the competitor should wait to continue their performance or stop the performance and start again at a reallocated time. - E. If a competitor must stop their competition time, the competitor along with the head judge and stage manager will reschedule the competitor to compete in full again later. - F. If it is determined that the technical issue is due to competitor error or the competitor's personal equipment, the head judge may determine that no additional time will be given to the competitor, and the preparation or competition time will resume without time being credited. - G. No time credit will be issued for technical issues caused by improper use; therefore, it is the responsibility of all competitors to understand and follow the correct use of all competition equipment. - H. A technical time out for inconsistency or variation between group heads requiring adjustment may only be declared during preparation time.
+It is the competitor's responsibility to ensure the timekeeper is aware of the "technical time out" being called. - B. If the stage manager/head judge agrees there is a technical problem that can be easily resolved, they will decide the appropriate amount of time for the competitor to be credited.
+Once the technician has fixed the problem, the competitor's time will resume. - C. If the technical problem cannot be solved in a timely manner, the stage manager/head judge will make the decision whether or not the competitor should wait to continue their performance or stop the performance and start again at a reallocated time. - D. If a competitor must stop their competition time, the competitor along with the head judge and stage manager will reschedule the competitor to compete in full again later. - E. If it is determined that the technical issue is due to competitor error or the competitor's personal equipment, the head judge may determine that no additional time will be given to the competitor, and the preparation or competition time will resume without time being credited. - F. No time credit will be issued for technical issues caused by improper use; therefore, it is the responsibility of all competitors to understand and follow the correct use of all competition equipment. - G. A technical time out for inconsistency or variation between group heads requiring adjustment may only be declared during preparation time.

-9.1.
-Obstructions
+9.1 Obstructions